A Sick Day for Morris McGee

 Production: The Train Theater

-Adapted from A Sick Day for Morris McGee copyright © 2010 by philip C. Stead.
-Performed by arragement with Roaring Brook Press, a division of Holtzbrinck Publishing Holdings Limited partnership.
+Adapted from A Sick Day for Morris McGee copyright © 2010 by Philip C. Stead.
+Performed by arragenment with Roaring Brook Press, a division of Holtzbrinck Publishing Holdings Limited partnership.
 All rights reserved.